codsen/codsen/packages/object-all-values-equal-to/readme.md

 }
 ```

-When checking against second aegument `false`, this library will yield `false` for former and `true` for latter.
+When checking against second argument `false`, this library will yield `false` for former and `true` for latter.

-Now, this is relevant only when working on data structures.
+Now, this is relevant only when working with data structures.
 When dealing with all other kinds of nested objects and arrays, placeholders within arrays count as placeholders and should yield `true`.

 For that, turn off the `opts.arraysMustNotContainPlaceholders`, set it to `false`.